NahomeYo/SPU_CSC3220_W25_T4/Notes_yohannesn1.md

 - INSERT two schedules, one for this class and the other for another class (UFDN?
 MATH? etc)
 - The date attribute should be NULL for reflection and schedule entities.
 Perhaps we can remove the date attribute for schedule and only make it NOT NULL constraint for task entity.

+2/20:

+Professor's feedback:

+In your ERD, you show the Task Entity and the Reflection entity with a mandatory 1 to 1 relationship.
+When a mandatory one-to-one relationship exists, it is simpler to combine them into a single table rather than two tables.
+What you show is not wrong, but it could be simplified without loss, which is usually better.

+Also, you may want to consider removing some of the constraints from the Database in favor of building those constraints into the Application.
+It is generally easier to change application software than the structure of a database when a change is requested.
+But that is a design decision and not necessarily wrong the way you have. it.

+I see that you removed the User entity.
+I think that is good.
+You don't need it for this app.